matloff/TidyverseSkeptic/README.md

 anathema to Tidy true believers.
 In my view, it is this point that epitomizes the problems with teaching Tidy to noncoders.

+This example also illustrates the problems with debugging Tidy code.
+It is impossible to use the R **debug()** or **browser()** functions, let alone the RStudio IDE debugging tool, on the code as is.
+In the base-R version, this is easy and straightforward.

+The **pipecleaner** package for debugging pipes is quite nice.
+It is probably a bit too involved for R beginners.
+Signifcantly, it also notes that

+> Occasionally it is necessary to restructure code from a piped to an
+> unpiped form.
+Now burst_pipes makes this sort of restructuring
+> simple...

+Pipes are simply not designed with debugging in mind.
 ## Case study:  purrr vs. base-R, cognitive overload

 Again, let's use an **mtcars** example taken from